Nominate an Outstanding Educator

 - Model civic discourse.

-- Help students to grow as engaged citizens.
+- Help students grow as engaged citizens.

 - Foster viewpoint diversity.

-- Nurture collaborative & innovative problem solving.
+- Nurture collaborative and innovative problem solving.

 - Motivate youth to vote & pursue public service.